Co-Founder and President- Steven S. Smith

 In 2016, Smith coordinated his own summit on school safety titled, “The Ultimate School Safety Telesummit: How to Protect your School in Emergencies and Violent Attacks.”
 This summit highlighted a number of safety issues that affect our schools today, like bullying, drugs, active shooters and natural disasters.
 Smith interviewed a total of nine school safety experts, including Michael Dorn from Safe Havens International, and concluded with his own session on active threat response options.

-Additionally, to his work at Guardian Defense, Smith is also a full-time law enforcement officer at a metropolitan police department in south Florida.
+In addition to his work at Guardian Defense, Smith is also a full-time law enforcement officer at a metropolitan police department in south Florida.
 Since being hired in 2007, he has held a range of positions and responsibilities.
 In his early years, he worked in the patrol division and then as a detective in a specialized narcotics unit.

-Shortly thereafter, in 2009, Smith was selected for the S.W.A.T.
+Two years post-hire, Smith was selected for the S.W.A.T.
 (Special Weapons and Tactics) team.
 He has held roles as an entry operator and as a mechanical and explosive breacher.
 He also joined a sub-unit within SWAT in 2010 which allows for these skills to be utilized for critical incidents occurring in or near bodies of water and boats.
 Smith became an Instructor and Team Leader for the sub-unit in 2014 and Team Leader within the SWAT team in 2015.

 In 2012, Smith became certified by Broward County Institute of Criminal Justice as a Firearms Instructor.
 The next year, Smith completed a 64-hour in-depth instructor techniques course geared toward learning the tools necessary to instruct and facilitate presentations.
 In the same year, he attended an explosive breaching course in Alabama and became a certified explosive handler.
 Smith has also attended numerous seminars on active shooters and motivational speaking.
 He also completed the Active Shooter Instructor Program at the FLETC facility in Georgia in 2014 and has been able to teach what he has learned to employees within his department.